The hyperbolic umbilic singularity in fast-slow systems: Introduction and main result

 The main objective of this article is to provide a detailed analysis of the dynamics of the fast-slow system \eqref{hyp_umb} near the hyperbolic umbilic singularity at the origin, in a generic case.
 This analysis faces several challenges as such singularity has not been studied before in the context of fast-slow systems.
 To accomplish our objective, we employ geometric techniques from dynamical systems theory and especially from the theory of fast-slow systems \cite{kuehn2015multiple}.
 Our analysis is based on the blow-up technique, which has been used in numerous cases to desingularize fast-slow systems, e.g.\ \cite{krupa2001extending,szmolyan2001canards,krupa2001transcritical,broer2013cusp,kojakhmetov2016cusp,hjk2021survey,de2021canard}.
+We further mention that fast-slow systems and the blow-up technique are also useful in the context of regularization of Filipov (i.e. piece-wise smooth) systems \cite{panazzolo2017regularization,llibre2009study}.
+For now, much attention has been given to Filipov systems with one or two-dimensional discontinuity sets, and where fold and cusp catastrophes have already been shown to play an important role \cite{jeffrey2011geometry,perez2023slow,colombo2012bifurcations}.
+Although new phenomena appear in the context of Filipov systems, as one considers higher dimensional discontinuity sets, Takens' classification could also be relevant.
+Particularly, it may be interesting to know if there is a class of Filipov systems which after regularization lead to gradient-type fast-slow systems.

 For the dynamics of \eqref{hyp_umb} near the hyperbolic umbilic, we focus on the continuation of attracting slow manifolds, denoted by $\mathcal{S}^{a}_{\eps}$, under the flow of the system.
 Attracting slow manifolds are obtained by Fenichel theory as ``perturbations'' from the singular limit $\eps = 0$ of the attracting region of the critical manifold $\mathcal{S}_{0}=\left\{ \nabla_z V(z,\alpha)=0\right\}$; for Fenichel theory we refer the reader to \cite{fenichel1979,wiggins1994normally,jones1995,kuehn2015multiple}.
 The aim is to analyze how attracting slow manifolds $\mathcal{S}^{a}_{\eps}$ of \eqref{hyp_umb} evolve near the hyperbolic umbilic singularity.
 Therefore, our analysis of \eqref{hyp_umb} will be of local nature.
 For sufficiently small $\nu > 0$, we define an entry- and exit section by